mrrandall40/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
-Final project for the Johns Hopkinds Getting and Cleaning Data Science Class
+Final project for the Johns Hopkins Getting and Cleaning Data Science Class